Bnwokoma/rocky-pxe-kickstart-lab/network-bridge/setup-bridge.md

 This creates a bridge named br0 and sets it to autoconnect on boot.

-#Step 2: Assign a Static IP to the Bridge
+# Step 2: Assign a Static IP to the Bridge

-####Replace the IP settings below with values that match your lab subnet.
+#### Replace the IP settings below with values that match your lab subnet.

 Use ip a and ip route | grep default to help find these values.

-Do not assign a static IP to both your bridge (br0) and your physical NIC.
+- Do not assign a the same IP to br0 as your physical NIC.
-Your NIC becomes a bridge slave and will no longer hold its own IP address.
+- Set the static IP only on br0
-Set the static IP only on br0 once bridging is configured.
+- br0 will become the new interface that routes traffic.

 ```
 nmcli connection modify br0 ipv4.addresses x.x.x.x/24